-- ✓ Students must have completed at least one semester in college - Students must attend an orientation, either face to face or online (online orientation coming soon). - ✓ Students must have a valid email address. - Students must turn in a fully completed Student Data Sheet, Release of Liability & Medical Treatment of Authorization and Workers' Compensation Pre-Designation of Personal Physician forms handed out at the orientation or downloaded from the CWE website within 3 days of start of the course. - Students must find their own approved Work Experience placement.
+✓ Students must have a valid email address.

+Students must turn in a fully completed Student Data Sheet, Release of Liability & Medical Treatment of Authorization and Workers' Compensation Pre- Designation of Personal Physician forms handed out at the orientation or downloaded from the CWE website within 3 days of start of the course.

+Students must find their own approved Work Experience placement.
 Students may find employment opportunities through the online AHC Job Board, instructor/advisor referrals, or personal connections and contacts.
 (For the summer term, placement should be obtained by the second week of summer school.).
 Students will need a CWE Instructor.
 If you do not have a CWE Instructor, CWE staff will work to match students with an appropriate CWE Instructor.
-The Work Experience Instructor must agree that the Work Experience includes new or expanded responsibilities and learning opportunities beyond those previously experienced. - Student completes the Learning Objectives Worksheet with his/her employer and instructor input and approval. - The Learning Objectives Worksheet form must be signed by the CWE instructor, the employer and the student.
+The Work Experience Instructor must agree that the Work Experience includes new or expanded responsibilities and learning opportunities beyond those previously experienced.

+Student completes the Learning Objectives Worksheet with his/her employer and instructor input and approval.

+The Learning Objectives Worksheet form must be signed by the CWE instructor, the employer and the student.